CS5008-khoury-lionelle/ds-speed-compare/instructions/README.md

 While the choice is up to you, it is probably easier to finish the three functions in sorted_vector.c, and then work on LinkedList.

+### Stretch Goal
+While completely optional, you may consider implementing a double linked list instead of a single.
+Just make sure it still passes the tests provided which means make sure the function names do not change.

 ## Part 2 (Week 2): Binary Search Tree